 LVC Simulation Support

-TAPE and its Strong Point Research Division, contributed/is currently contributing to Live Virtual Constructive (LVC) Simulation Support, managing subject matter experts (SME’s) as part of a team of companies for two different contracts/branches of the US Military.
+TAPE and its Strong Point Research Division, contributed to Live Virtual Constructive (LVC) Simulation Support, managing subject matter experts (SME’s) as part of a team of companies for two different contracts/branches of the US Military.

 First we did so within the Systems Engineering and Technical Assistance (SETA) Army contract, providing, among other things, comprehensive LVC Simulation Support to the Army/DoD (TAPE/Strong Point Research as such, provided over a decade of such support to Program Executive Office (PEO) Simulation, Training and Instrumentation (STRI)); and currently, TAPE is providing LVC Simulation Support to the U.S. Marine Corps Systems Command (MARCORSYSCOM), for the Program Manager Training Systems (PM TRASYS) Contract.